Skip to Content

 Nut milk is made from the meat of the nut.
 The nut is soaked in hot water until it is soft, then it is ground into a paste and mixed with more water.
 Lastly, the mixture is strained, and the resulting liquid is the “milk.”

-Also Read: Why Do Cats Smell Your Breath?
+Also Read: Why Do Cats Act Weird When You Scratch Their Back?
 (Find Out Now!)

 Unfortunately, for our health’s sake, after this processing takes place, most of the nutrients in the original nut have been removed or destroyed.